siy/booter-injector/README.md

 ## Acknowledgements

 This project had a great inspiration from other dependency injection frameworks, but most notable one is, probably, [Google Guice](https://github.com/google/guice).
-Also, I' like to mention [di-benchmark](https://github.com/greenlaw110/di-benchmark) project, which, despite some issues, was extremely helpful for tuning **booter-injector** performance.
+Also, I'd like to mention [di-benchmark](https://github.com/greenlaw110/di-benchmark) project, which, despite some issues, was extremely helpful for tuning **booter-injector** performance.